Rodrick0209/ISEP-LAPR2-22-23/docs/sprintA/us004/01.requirements-engineering/US004-requiremements-engineering.md

-# US 006 - To create a Task
+# US 004 - submit a request

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

-As an organization employee, I want to create a new task in order to be further published.
+: As an owner, I intend to submit a request for listing a property sale or rent, choosing the responsible agent.

 ### 1.2.
 Customer Specifications and Clarifications